 Heartbreak is the kind of bitch that follows you around all day but only interrupts you while you’re eating.
 In public.
 (Because crying in public over a full plate of spaghetti doesn’t make you look like a sad sack AT ALL.)
 You just can’t make sense of a thing like heartbreak.
 It’s useless, really, so give it up now.

 Maybe heartbreak made more sense in the days before Twitter and Facebook and Instagram.
 But not anymore, amigos.
 It’s nearly impossible to break up or separate or just take a couple of damn seconds way from each other to breathe in the Millennial generation without opening up one app or another to see their big ole mug staring back at you.
 “Oh hey, it’s you, the face of my misery,” you think.
-“So nice to see you were out last night playing pool while I laying in my bed watching The Gilmore Girls and willing myself not to roll out of the window.”
+“So nice to see you were out last night playing pool while I was laying in my bed watching The Gilmore Girls and willing myself not to roll out of the window.”
 It’s the catch 22 of dating in the era of social media; to be a social media user is to be connected, global, and in the loop, but it’s Facebook and Instragram that constantly remind us that our exes are doing better than we are with one perfectly cropped photo after another.

 This, of course, only contributes to the break neck, Indy 500-like speed in which some Millennials jump into new relationships (or relationships) in order to win the break up.
 And you have to win the break up, or you’re the loser.
 If you don’t bring home Gael from the sands of Argentina, you have to grow an itchy break-up beard and hope that sucker doesn’t come in patchy.
 It is imperative to ALWAYS seem as if you’re okay – better than okay, even!
 You’re FAN-FUCKING-TASTIC.
 Wanna know how everyone knows?
 You put it on social media.
 You’re winning the break up, dammit.

-But it’s all this winning and losing and visibility that have made breaking up that much harder for Millennials.
+But it’s all this winning and losing and visibility that has made breaking up that much harder for Millennials.
 Constantly seeing the source of your pain is essentially an endless cycle of scab-picking.
 It’s worse, of course, if you’re only seeing the aforementioned ex on social media because, at this point, your imagination has free reign to turn you into a batshit crazy psycho.
 Suddenly, the girl he’s standing next to in that picture is his new girlfriend, and they’re probably going to get married, and what if he’s already had sex with her, THAT BASTARD?!

 I’ve been there.
 I know.